MattEBarclay/cprd_symptom_cancer_1/README.md

 Note - the code here will require minor editing to run, as the repository does not quite match the structure of the folder within our secure data environment.

+Errata: Table 2 gives ages at which cancer risk is judged to be above 3%; the table is correct and the information was incorrectly copied into the text.
+Thank you to Gladys Langue for highlighting my error.

 ## Abstract

 ### Objectives: